relayr/device-readings-acquirer/readme.md

 <!--A brief description of the purpose and functionality of the project.-->
 The History Downloader is a script written in Python that downloads the readings of a given device registered in the relayr cloud and store them into your local instance of InfluxDB.

+Relayr created this for giving the possibility to save easily the readings into a time series database and use it for analytics, data management or other purposes.
+The database chosen is InfluxDB because it is open source, very stable and with many integrations (e.g. Grafana).

 ## Requirements
 <!--A list of all system requirements and required third-party components.
 -->